Anoxxx/anoxxx.github.io/src/data/about.md

 I always feel fortunate and strive to share this fortune with the society that shapes my purpose.
-The paths to achieving this purpose may vary, but its presence helps me prioritize when faced with too many choices.
+The paths to achieving this purpose may vary, but its presence helps me prioritize potential options.

 <br />
 Metaphorically, I love duality and antithesis; you can find reasons or outcomes reflected in me.
 <ul>
     <li>
-        My first name has a literal meaning of &apos;right and wrong&apos; in Chinese.
+        My first name has a literal meaning of &apos;right and wrong&apos;, or &apos;yes, but...&apos; in Mandarin.
     </li>
     <li>
         My favorite city and my hometown is Hangzhou, China, where a great lake sits at the center of this prosperous city, and thousands of years of culture lie within the lake.